 Frequently Asked Questions (FAQs)

-How do I access carrier codes to send ringless voicemail?
+How do you send a ringless voicemail?

 Most RVM software makes it easy to send a ringless voicemail using prerecorded messages.
 You may import a prerecorded voicemail from your files or record one using your RVM software.
 Next, you upload your contact list, then select one or all recipients to receive your message.
 Lastly, you can either schedule a time to send or click to immediately deliver your ringless voice drops.

 Yes, ringless voicemail is effective when companies follow best practices and personalize RVMs to customer segments.
 Several voicemail drop providers suggest a 96% answer rate for ringless voicemails, placing this type of outreach higher than traditional cold calls or emails.

 For high answer rates, your voicemail drop should range from 18 to 30 seconds.
 An RVM is similar to an elevator pitch, so keep it short and relevant.
 For best results, play around with length to find your optimal timing.

 Ringless voicemail drops are an excellent way to deliver messages to many people without spending hours dialing numbers and waiting for voicemail services to pick up.
 Although it’s typically used for sales, your marketing teams may use it to follow up after a lead downloads a digital asset, or your billing department can send RVMs as payment reminders.